- Metformin Hydrochloride

 Is it available over-the-counter?

-You will need a prescription to be able to buy Glucophage from our UK pharmacy.
-This can be obtained by completing our simple questionnaire.
+You will need a prescription to be able to buy Glucophage from a UK pharmacy.
+This is so that a doctor can make sure it is suitable.

 Is it right for me?